taraspolovyi/urlmate/README.md

 toString(): string;
 ```

-Serializes the `urlbuddy` instance to string for further using as a regular URL.
+Serializes the `urlmate` instance to string for further using as a regular URL.

 ### withDomain()